dhthwy/r/README.md

 # r

-"What was it you were saying not long ago... vaginal bleeding. 'ohh they did me so hard and so much i was bleeding.'
+"What was it you were saying not long ago... vaginal bleeding. 'ohh they did me so hard at your would-be spot, and so much, i was bleeding.'

 Yeah you would say that... cause you're disgusting like that.